Grid Forward Board of Directors

 Hanna Grene

-Hanna Grene, Director for Energy and Sustainability at Microsoft, is an energy and technology executive with over 14 years of leadership experience in strategic planning, operations, marketing, policy, and business development.
+Hanna Grene, Gobal Power and Utilities Leader at Microsoft, is an energy and technology executive with over 14 years of leadership experience in strategic planning, operations, marketing, policy, and business development.
 She has worked closely with federal agencies, governments, utilities, and C&I clients worldwide to fund and execute renewable energy and grid resilience projects.
 At Microsoft, Hanna leads strategy and partnerships across the Power and Utilities market in the Americas and works closely with Fortune 500 executives and policymakers to accelerate investment and innovation in a decarbonized, secure, resilient, and affordable energy system.
-Prior to joining the Microsoft team in 2021, Hanna was the Chief of Commercial Development for PXiSE Energy Solutions, a San Diego-based startup company and subsidiary of Sempra Energy that builds grid controls technology.
-Hanna helped the organization complete 800MW of renewable energy and microgrid projects across three continents and seven countries.
+Prior to joining the Microsoft team in 2021, Hanna was the Chief of Commercial Development for PXiSE Energy Solutions, where she helped the organization complete 800MW of renewable energy and microgrid projects across three continents and seven countries.
 As the Director of Policy at the Center for Sustainable Energy, Grene led corporate strategy and advanced critical legislation to secure $1B in funding for solar, battery storage, and EVs in CA and OR with an emphasis on equity-focused programs.
 She has advised public utilities commissions, government agencies, and lawmakers on market barriers, technology, and data-based incentive structures to accelerate renewable energy and electric vehicle adoption.
-Hanna has an MBA from the Rady School of Management at the University of California San Diego and a BA in International Relations from American University.
+Hanna has an MBA from the Rady School of Management at UCSD and a BA in International Relations from American University.
 She has been published as a subject matter expert on energy and climate issues with local and national press and has authored original research on corporate governance and culture.
 In 2021, Hanna was recognized as a San Diego 40 Under 40 Top Business Leader.

 Marissa Hummon